orannahum/SecureBERT-NER-Service-and-Streamlit-App/README.md

 ## 1.notebooks

+Generate env for notebooks is python==3.10 and pip install -r requirements.txt

 **1-check_the_data.ipynb**

 This Jupyter notebook checks the initial data for a Named Entity Recognition (NER) task.
 It loads and preprocesses text into words and tags, creates a pandas DataFrame, and analyzes unique tags and token lengths to ensure data quality before further processing.